Stephen Flemmi: Married life

-Flemmi met Debra Davis at a jewelry store after his return to Boston in 1974, and the couple dated for more than seven years.
-They lived together at an apartment in Randolph, along with Davis' sister, Michelle.
+Flemmi first met Debra Davis in 1972 when he was 38 years old and she was 17 and working in a jewelry store in suburban Brookline.
+The couple dated for more than seven years.
+They lived together at an apartment in Randolph, along with Davis' younger sister, Michelle.
 Flemmi and Davis' relationship became strained after Flemmi began sexually abusing 14-year-old Michelle Davis.
-During an argument at the Bay Tower Room restaurant at 60 State Street, Flemmi, in frustration, tacitly admitted to her that he and Bulger were FBI informants.
+Afterwards, Debbie Davis decided to leave Flemmi for a Mexican businessman she had met on vacation in Acapulco.
+During an argument at the Bay Tower Room restaurant at 60 State Street, Flemmi, in frustration, tacitly admitted to Davis that he and Bulger were FBI informants.
 An enraged Bulger then allegedly insisted that Davis be killed, to which Flemmi acquiesced.
 On September 17, 1981, 26-year-old Davis was strangled to death in the basement of Flemmi's mother's home in South Boston.
 Flemmi claimed that Davis was murdered by Bulger.
-According to John Martorano, Flemmi admitted that he had "accidentally" strangled her himself.
+According to Martorano, Flemmi admitted that he had "accidentally" strangled her himself.
 Flemmi pulled out Davis' teeth and cut off her hands to complicate identifying the body, and she was buried at Tenean Beach on the Neponset River in North Quincy.
 As he and Bulger buried the body, Flemmi claimed to have considered killing Bulger for the murder.
-Flemmi misled Davis' mother Olga into thinking her daughter had moved to Texas.
+Flemmi misled Davis' family into thinking her daughter had moved to Texas.
+Under the guise of investigating Davis' disappearance, the FBI interviewed her mother Olga several times in the months following her death in an attempt to discover what the Davis family knew of Flemmi's activities.
+The FBI never questioned Flemmi about Davis' disappearance, however.
 Wracked with shame and guilt over the abuse she had suffered at the hands of Flemmi, Michelle Davis fell into drug addiction and alcoholism, and died from a drug overdose in January 2006.

 Four years after killing Davis, in 1985, Flemmi and Bulger killed Deborah Hussey, who was also Flemmi's stepdaughter (born to his common-law wife, Marion A. Hussey).
 Deborah was first sexually molested by Flemmi in her teens—she informed her mother that Flemmi had molested her for years—and had been his girlfriend since.
+Hussey later developed a drug addiction and turned to prostitution.
 In the days prior to her murder, Hussey was close to breaking up with Flemmi and telling her mother about their relationship, which is thought to have been the motive for her murder.